justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Generative-AI.md

 Example: summarize the key considerations for using AI (1) described in this document (2) for a corporate executive (3).
 For the summary as no more than six bullet points with professional tone (4).

+For context (2), optional examples can be used with these methods:

+- Zero shot - provide examples of what you want
+- Few shot - provide a couple examples of what you want

+Information sources (3) provide grounding for the model like documents, emails.

 Prompts can be added with: